List of My Little Pony: Friendship Is Magic characters: The Tree of Harmony

-The Tree of Harmony is an entity that protected Equestria for thousands of years and created the Elements of Harmony.
+is an sapient entity that protected Equestria for thousands of years and created the Elements of Harmony.
 It preserves balance and harmony without conscious effort and seldom can be communicated with directly, although it often shows hints of having a will of its own.
-In "What Lies Beneath", the Tree's roots have expanded well outside the Everfree Forest and its abilities have grown to the point of being able to project a physical form of its consciousness.
+In "What Lies Beneath", the Tree's roots have expanded well outside the Everfree Forest and its abilities have exponentially grown to the point of being able to project a physical form of its consciousness.

+In season four finale, "Twilight's Kingdom", the Tree of Harmony indirectly created Twilight Sparkle's castle, the Castle of Friendship.
+The Tree of Harmony's magic was channeled into a mysterious chest at its base, which then sprouted into the crystal castle after the chest was transported to Ponyville.
 In season seven's two-part finale, "Shadow Play", it is revealed that the Tree of Harmony was grown by the Pillars of Old Equestria to protect Equestria in their absence.
-In "The Mean 6", Chrysalis and the "evil clones" find the Tree of Harmony, but the Elements destroy the clones when they attempt to use them.
+In "The Mean 6", Chrysalis and the "evil clones" of the Mane Six find the Tree of Harmony, but the Elements destroy the clones when they attempt to use them.
 In "What Lies Beneath", the Tree is revealed to be sentient and uses a ghostly illusion of Twilight Sparkle to communicate with the Young Six.
 In season eight's two-part finale, "School Raze", the Tree's magic prevents Starlight, the Young Six, and the magic of Equestria from being sucked into Cozy Glow's vortex.

 In season nine's two-part premiere, "The Beginning of the End", King Sombra destroys the Tree of Harmony and the Elements of Harmony shatter along with it.
 In "Uprooted", the Young Six are called by the Tree to the site of where it was destroyed.
 After arguing over how to memorialize it, they use the Tree's broken pieces to build a small treehouse, and the Tree's magic transforms it into a grand treehouse at the center of the Castle of the Two Sisters' ruins.